konsept619/konsept619/README.md

 I'm imporivng skills related to containerisation and hope to master observability stack.

 ## :pencil: Focus area
-For now public projects and repositories on my profile function as proof of work.
+For now public projects and repositories on my profile function as a proof of work.
 Which means I've never developed a project that wasn't valuable for me.
 Hopefully, one day someone find them useful for their use cases too.
 <!--
 <details>
   <summary> Software/languages I have the most experience with:</summary>